O365/python-o365/README.md

 - Automatic handling between local datetimes and server datetimes.
 Work with your local datetime and let this library do the rest.
 - Change between different resource with ease: access shared mailboxes, other users resources, sharepoint resources, etc.
 - Pagination support through a custom iterator that handles future requests automatically.
 Request Infinite items!
-- A query helper to help you build custom OData queries (filter, order and select).
+- A query helper to help you build custom OData queries (filter, order, select and search).
 - Modular ApiComponents can be created and built to achieve further functionality.

 ___